sdg002/PythonExperiements/docker-windows/readme.md

 - There are indeed Windows docker images with Python installed.
 But, only some of the vesions are installed
 - You will need to verify the SHA signaure using PowerShell script.
 Refer sample from Github of Docker (link below)
 - The YAML property `vmImage` will influence which version of Windows base image to pull.
 Example: with  `windows-2019` you can use `mcr.microsoft.com/windows/servercore:ltsc2019` base image
+- Windows Nanoserver image does not have PowerShell

 ## How to create a Dockerfile with the desired version of Python?